-The Centre for Health Policy (formerly Centre for Health Policy Programs and Economics) undertakes evaluations of health policy at international, national, state and local levels.
-The centre is multi-disciplinary bringing together clinicians, economists, implementation scientists, lawyers, managers, psychologists, sociologists and political scientists.
-The Centre for Health Policy has four streams:
+The Centre for Health Policy (CHP) aims to improve health and wellbeing of people locally, nationally and internationally by generating new evidence and insights to inform policy and strengthen health care decision making.
+The centre is multi-disciplinary, bringing together clinicians, economists, demographers, health services researchers, health policy analysts, implementation scientists, lawyers, managers, psychologists, sociologists and political scientists.
+The Centre for Health Policy has five streams:

 - Demography and Ageing